2 CHRONICLES

 CHAPTER 8

-- The descendants of the foreign nations who were left in the land Israel had taken over.
+1. Solomon used descendants of foreign nations who were left in the land Israel had taken.

 CHAPTER 9

-- Amounts of gold, precious stones, and spices as never before given.
+2. The queen of Sheba gave Solomon gold, precious stones, and spices as never before were given.

-- He gave her more than she gave him and all she desired.
+3. Solomon gave the queen of Sheba more than she gave him and all she desired.

 CHAPTER 10

-- a.
-The elders and his young friends. b.
-His young friends.
+2. a.
+Rehoboam asked advice from the elders and his young friends. b.
+Rehoboam listened to his young friends.

 CHAPTER 11